Washington justices unanimously reject Inslee recall effort

-SEATTLE — The Washington Supreme Court on Thursday unanimously rejected an effort to recall Democratic Gov. Jay Inslee over his handling of the coronavirus pandemic.
+OLYMPIA, Wash. — The Washington Supreme Court on Thursday unanimously rejected an effort to recall Gov. Jay Inslee over his handling of the coronavirus pandemic.

 The justices upheld a Thurston County Superior Court decision that the charges made against Inslee did not provide factually or legally sufficient grounds to support a recall campaign.